 Project visit USA: Nature conservation in Arizona

 During his geography studies, Daniel decided to work as a conservation volunteer in the United States in order to collect data for his upcoming final paper.
 No sooner said than done: in June 2007 he set out for 12 weeks to help protect unique natural areas.
 After a long flight from Frankfurt via London he arrived in Phoenix, the capital of the US state Arizona.
 Usually, volunteers of this project get picked up at the airport, but Daniel decided to rent a car so he’d be flexible for the research work of his final paper.
-After about two hours he arrived in the city of Flagstaff, the base station for the volunteers of this project.
+After about two hours he arrived in the city of Flagstaff, the base station for the volunteers visiting this project.

 The accommodation in Flagstaff is a large volunteer house that offers room for about 30 people.
 It serves as a basecamp between the various project phases in nature.
 You sleep in shared rooms; the bathroom, kitchen and lounge area are also used communally.
 “When so many people live together in a small space you can already imagine what it looks like after a short time”, Daniel laughs.
 “This is why we regularly did cleaning parties.
 Not only during the project itself but also in our free time: Teamwork is everything.”
 That's why also cooking became a daily collaborative work.